rapid7/metasploit-framework/documentation/modules/auxiliary/server/capture/ftp.md

-This module creates a mock FTP server which accepts and credentials before throwing a `500` error.
+This module creates a mock FTP server which accepts credentials before throwing a `500` error.

 ## Verification Steps